France is committed to nuclear disarmament (first pillar of the NPT). Its action is threefold :

 are set up by the French Atomic Energy Commission (CEA) on national territory.
 The CEA realizes 8 others stations in foreign countries with which France has cooperation agreements.
 These stations cover all of the four technologies under the CTBT.

 7 million euros

-is France’s annual contribution to the budget of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO) or nearly 5.6% of the Organization’s overall budget.
-France is its 5th largest contributor.
+is France’s annual contribution to the budget of the Comprehensive Nuclear-Test-Ban Treaty Organization (CTBTO).